bcnmy/docs/docs/FAQ.md

 **How do I enable session keys for users?**

-Utilise the session key validation [module](https://docs.biconomy.io/Modules/sessionvalidationmodule)
+Utilize the session key validation [module](https://docs.biconomy.io/Modules/sessionvalidationmodule)

 ## Bundler & Paymaster

 **Is the bundler url same for all chains?**